othermod/PSPi-Version-6/README.md

     - Real-time battery status and charge levels displayed on the OSD.
     - Auto power-off feature for battery levels below 3.08v.
 - **Charging and Power Supply**:
-    - USB or barrel jack charging at 1.35 amps, capable of supporting external devices.
+    - USB or barrel jack charging at 1.35 amps, capable of passing power through to external USB devices.
     - Efficient charging using a switching regulator with minimal heat generation.
     - Ensures a stable 5.0v supply to the Raspberry Pi.
     - Includes a miniUSB port for powering external USB devices when the system is on.